 - This question was looking specifically for explicit reporting on the proportion of animals that are free from routine mutilations.
 Companies that reported using proxy measures (e.g. the proportion of animals managed to certain farm animal welfare standards) were not awarded points unless they explicitly stated that the standard meant that the relevant animals were free from routine mutilations. - Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being free from routine mutilations were not awarded points unless they could demonstrate that these statements were supported by monitoring data. - Companies that reported on the use of anaesthesia or analgesics in association with routine mutilations were not awarded points because this question is looking for an explicit commitment to the avoidance of routine mutilations.
+Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being free from routine mutilations were not awarded points unless they could demonstrate that these statements were supported by monitoring data (e.g. with statements such as: 'xx% of our animals...'). - Companies that reported on the use of anaesthesia or analgesics in association with routine mutilations were not awarded points because this question is looking for an explicit commitment to the avoidance of routine mutilations. - This question applied to own-brand products only.

 Q23.
-Does the company report on the proportion of animals in its global supply chain that is subject to pre-slaughter stunning?
-In addition to having clear policy commitments and management practices, companies are expected to maintain strice measurement criteria for animals in their supply chain.
+Does the company report on the proportion of animals for own-brand products in its global supply chain that is subject to pre-slaughter stunning?

+In addition to having clear policy commitments and management practices, companies are expected to maintain strict measurement criteria for animals in their supply chain.
 This question is looking specifically at measures linked to the slaughter of animals (or the rendering of fish insensible) in their supply chains.
-It is essential to render an animal uncor before it is slaughtered in order for it to be insensible to pain, discomfort and stress, until death occurs.
+It is essential to render an animal unconscious before it is slaughtered in order for it to be insensible to pain, discomfort and stress, until death occurs.

 No reporting on the proportion of animals subject to pre-slaughter stunning.
-0 The company reports on the proportion of animals subject to pre-slaughter stunning, but this reporting is limited to certain geographies, species or own-brand products.
-3 The company reports fully on the proportion of animals subject to pre-slaughter stunning, covering all relevant geographies, species and own-brand products.
-5 (Max Score 5)
+0 The company reports on the proportion of animals that are subject to pre-slaughter stunning, but this reporting is 3 limited to certain geographies, species or own-brand products.
+The company reports fully on the proportion of animals subject to pre-slaughter stunning, covering all relevant 5 geographies, species and own-brand products.

 - This question was looking specifically for explicit reporting on the proportion of animals that are subject to pre-slaughter stunning.
 Companies that reported using proxy measures (e.g. the proportion of animals managed to certain farm animal welfare standards) were not awarded points unless they explicitly stated that the standard meant that the relevant animals were subject to pre-slaughter stunning. - Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being subject to pre-slaughter stunning were not awarded points unless they could demonstrate that these statements were supported by monitoring data.
+Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being subject to pre-slaughter stunning were not awarded points unless they could demonstrate that these statements were supported by monitoring data (e.g. with statements such as: 'xx% of our animals...'). - · This question applied to own-brand products only.